 I am a Lecturer in Public Policy and Administration and Director of the MSc Global Governance.

-Building on my pre-academic professional experiences I have a particular interest in working closely with environmental public agencies and public sector workers and have well developed links with numerous European environmental agencies.
-I am an active member of the international Public Policy and Administration academic community.
-I have previously convened undergraduate modules in environmental politics and public administration, with a special focus on student employability and active learning pedagogies.
+My research tends towards being more applied and I work closely with and follow environmental public agencies and public sector workers, and have well developed links with numerous European environmental agencies.
+I am an active member of the international academic communities including environmental public policy and administration, environmental governance, and environmental studies.
+I have previously convened undergraduate modules in environmental and sustainable development policy and public administration, with a special focus on student employability and active learning pedagogies.

 Research group links